 Woodstock Academy Cooperative Program

 This collaborative program between EASTCONN and Woodstock Academy provides services for high-school age students with intellectual and/or developmental disabilities on the campus of Woodstock Academy.
-Students are supported by a team of educators in the development of social skills, independence, academic skills and employability skills in the context of an authentic high school experience, regardless of the student’s disability.
+Students are supported by a team of educators in the development of academic skills, social skills, independence skills, and employability skills in the context of an authentic high school experience, regardless of the student’s disability.
 Individual service plans are developed through the Planning and Placement Team process with the Local Education Agency (LEA).

 For more information about Woodstock Academy Cooperative Program, please contact: